County Aid funds are appropriated by the Legislature annually for the improvement of public roads and

 Annually (prior to August 31) each county will be advised of the amount of county local aid funds allotted

 for the current State fiscal year.
 Counties are required to submit their applications online using

-System for Administering Grants Electronically (SAGE).
-Submissions shall be
+System for Administering Grants Electronically (SAGE)

 made within five months of notification, unless otherwise directed by the New Jersey Department

 Starting in FY2015 new regulations are in effect for County

 Aid applications and SAGE is updated to reflect this.

 Each county must develop an Annual Transportation Program (ATP).
 In accordance with the County Aid

 regulations N.J.A.C.
 16:20A, the ATP shall list a pool of eligible projects by name and location, including